kedro-org/kedro/docs/source/get_started/minimal_kedro_project.md

 - **`settings.py`**: Defines project settings, including library component registration.
 - **`pipeline_registry.py`**: Registers the project's pipelines.

-If you want to see some examples, you can either create a project with `kedro new` or check out the [project template on GitHub](https://github.com/kedro-org/kedro-starters/tree/main/spaceflights-pandas)
+If you want to see some examples of these files, you can either create a project with `kedro new` or check out the [project template on GitHub](https://github.com/kedro-org/kedro-starters/tree/main/spaceflights-pandas)

 #### `pyproject.toml`